martig3/valorant-scrimbot/README.md

 ![preview](https://i.imgur.com/NNoFNf9.png)
 ## Setup

-No CI/CD yet so clone the repo, create a `config.yaml` file (see example below) and run using standard `cargo run`
+Download the latest release and place it inside a new folder.
+Inside this folder create a `config.yaml` file.

-**Note:** Make sure to only allow the bot to listen/read messages in one channel only.
+**Note:** Channel & role ids can be found by enabling discord developer mode.

 ### Example config.yaml

 ```yaml